 The Association of Genetic Counseling Program Directors is pleased to announce the Genetic Counseling Admissions Match (GCAM).
-This is a new program that goes into effect for those applying for admission to genetic counseling graduate programs in 2018.
-The CGAM was established to enhance the process of placing applicants into open positions in accredited genetic counseling programs.
+This program was first used for those applying for admission to genetic counseling graduate programs in 2018.
+The GCAM was established to enhance the process of placing applicants into open positions in accredited genetic counseling programs.
 The Match uses a process that takes into account both applicants’ and programs’ placement preferences.
-All applicants taking part in the 2018 admissions cycle must first register for the Match with National Matching Services (NMS) before applying as usual to participating genetic counseling graduate programs.
+All applicants taking part in an admissions cycle must first register for the Match with National Matching Services (NMS) before applying as usual to participating genetic counseling graduate programs.
 Once admissions interviews are complete, both applicants and programs will submit ranked lists of preferred placements to NMS, making sure to adhere to established deadlines.
 NMS will then run a computerized matching algorithm to determine placements.
 The Match results will be released to both applicants and programs simultaneously in late April.
 The results of the Match are binding.

 For more details, questions, or to watch on video on how the matching algorithm works, please visit the GC Admissions Match website at https://natmatch.com/gcadmissions.